 Emmanuel Yeboah hails from the Okyenhene Kingdom of Eastern Ghana, where people believed that the disabled were unworthy to meet with the king.

-He kept on trying to change this perception and applied constantly.
+He kept on trying to change this perception and so he applied constantly.
 His persistence paid off; he finally got permission to meet with King Osagyefuo.

 Emmanuel told the king about his mission to spread awareness, and the help he got from the CAF.
 The king agreed to help him out.
 Thus, the second step in this incredible adventure was accomplished.